-- money from Sponsors and Partners (at the beginning maybe undefined);
+- money from Sponsors and Partners (at the beginning maybe undefined); - grants; - financial support from the University and other Institutions; - participation fees; - In cases of losses: ELSA Development Foundation (EDF)

-- grants;

-- financial support from the University and other Institutions;

-- participation fees;

-- ELSA Development Foundation (EDF)

 With regards to the participation fees there are some internal regulations of ELSA that have to be kept in mind and followed.
-In the Decision Book (Financial Management part and its Annexes) the maximum participation fees for S&C events are regulated as follows:
+In the Decision Book (Financial Management part and its Annexes) the maximum participation fees for S&C events are regulated as the following:

-- The maximum participation fee for participants from favoured countries for the year 2017 is 29 euros. - The maximum participation fee for participants from non-favoured countries for the year 2017 is 34 euros.
+- The maximum participation fee for participants from favoured countries for the year 2022 is 31 euros. - The maximum participation fee for participants from non-favoured countries for the year 2022 is 37 euros.